-An initial assessment will be carried out before the person is allowed to drive a vehicle or operate equipment owned or operated by TDC.
+An initial assessment will be carried out before the person is allowed to drive a vehicle, or operate equipment owned or operated by TDC.
 Further mandatory assessments will be carried out if the level of driving falls below the standards required by TDC.

-Driver assessments will be carried out by either the Transport Services Manager or their nominated person to assess driver suitability.
+Either the Transport Services Manager or their nominated person, to assess driver suitability, will carry out driver assessments.

-Driver assessments for vehicles above 3.5 tonnes require additional scrutiny to ensure legally qualified.
+Driver assessments or suitability to drive vehicles above 3.5t requires additional scrutiny.